markyoder/wasp_clone/wasphive/README.md

 	* _IntOrAsterisk_ meaning a negative or positive integer or the literal "*" TODO - give example situations

 4. __ValEnums__ Compares the element's value with once of the provided.
 If the element's value is anything other than the listed allowed enumerations, then this check will fail.
 Note : This check is case insensitive and if the value being checked is an integer, then leading zeros are ignored.
 TODO - give example situation

+5. __MinValInc__ Most often, this restriction will have a constant defines the minimum value that this element is allowed to be.
+For example, 0.0 denotes that this element is allowed to be zero or greater.
+Rarely, this rule may have a lookup path that contains a relative path into the parse tree.
+If the set represented by the relative path is a single value, and if that value is a number, then that value will be used to determine the lowest allowed value for the node being validated.